12 Dimensions of Culture, #6

 All of the dialogue that should have happened in the middle of the conversation to figure out what information is needed stopped, because of the difference between exclusive and inclusive connecting.
 The person with an inclusive-connecting preference expects the other party to ask questions to elicit information about the context of the request, while the person with the exclusive-connecting preference expects the requestor to frame the information requests in ways that include all possibly relevant information.

 How to manage the Connecting dimension

 Any mismatch between the connecting preferences in the personal culture of the staff and the behavior you want in your organizational culture should be addressed.
-If you have a department that needs more exclusive connecting behavior for security and confidentiality reasons, but operate in the midst of a culture with a strong inclusive-connecting preference, you will need to set up a clear example of where the boundary is between inclusive and exclusive connecting behaviors are as your staff carries out their job responsibilities, and help staff develop mechanisms to manage the transition between their inclusive and exclusive connecting behaviors in social and informational settings.
+If you have a department that needs more exclusive connecting behavior for security and confidentiality reasons but operate in the midst of a culture with a strong inclusive-connecting preference, you will need to set up clear boundaries outlining which inclusive and exclusive connecting behaviors are acceptable.
+As your staff carries out their job responsibilities, help staff develop mechanisms to manage the transition between their inclusive and exclusive connecting behaviors in social and informational settings.

 In an environment like stakeholder management and key account management, it is more beneficial to be on the inclusive side.
-If more than one person is involved in servicing a client, then you would certainly hope that your colleagues are more inclusive and give you everything you need to serve that client well, or to find everything there is to find about a specific stakeholder to manage that stakeholder better.
+If more than one person is involved in servicing a client, then you would certainly hope that your colleagues are more inclusive and give you everything you need to serve that client well.
+Then you will find everything there is to find about a specific stakeholder and be able to serve that stakeholder better.

 Discussions on these topics should happen in a team setting, so that there is a common understanding of how exclusive or inclusive the connection is going to be between team members.